 - Recruiting candidates

 Bottom line, the CMO needs to be focused on growth for the company.
 To quote the Marketing Week article, “Growth depends on a longer term vision and enterprise-wide execution of strategy.
 This requires that organizational complexity is not merely minimized but is managed in a comprehensive manner, often challenging the prevailing way of doing things and altering corporate culture.”

 With all the fancy technology available to measure marketing’s performance, it’s the CMO’s job to make sure this happens.
 Analyze your metrics and make the necessary adjustments so your marketing efforts continue to improve and produce results.
 Without this consistent analysis, it’s impossible to prove marketing’s worth.
 And there goes the CMO.

 About the Author

-Julie Brown is the Product Marketer for the Distributed Marketing and Campaign Management solutions at Aprimo.
-She has more than 10 years of marketing experience across various industries.
+Julie Brown is the Product Marketing Director for the Distributed Marketing, Campaign Management, and Plan & Spend solutions at Aprimo.
+She has over 10 years of marketing experience across industries.
 Julie came to Aprimo from a cybersecurity startup, Rook Security, where she led the marketing department.
 Prior to Rook Security, she was a Product Marketer at Salesforce Marketing Cloud for its email marketing solution.
 Julie is a Certified Product Marketing Manager from the Association of International Product Marketing and Management and received a B.S. in Journalism and Public Relations as well as a minor in Marketing from Bowling Green State University.Follow on Twitter More Content by Julie Brown